DJ Sumbody: Death

 Dj Sumbody was killed in a hail of bullets at the corner of Woodland Drive in Sandton, Johannesburg, in November 2022 with his two bodyguards, Sibusiso Mokoena and Sandile Myeza.
 On 21 July 2025 four men; Micheal Pule Tau, Tiego Floyd Mabusela, Musa Kekana and Sandton businessman Katiso Molefe, who is believed to have ordered a hit on DJ Sumbody—were arrested.
 This came after Kwazulu-Natal Police General Nhlanhla Mkhwananzi alleged that there is a police syndicate involved and that guns stolen from police safes are the ones linked to the killing of musicians as well as well-known people in Gauteng.
-Police investigations revealed that the gun that was used to kill DJ Sumbody is the same weapon that was used in the murder of an engineer ,Armand Swart at his workplace in Vereeniging in 2023.
+Police investigations revealed that the gun that was used to kill DJ Sumbody is the same weapon that was used in the murder of an engineer, Armand Swart at his workplace in Vereeniging in 2023.
 It is also the same gun used in an attempted murder of television actress and influencer Tebogo Thobejane.
 DJ Sumbody faced tensions related to his business ventures, including clashes with suspected gang members.
 Police investigations revealed that DJ Somebody's death was linked to a violent underworld feud over a multi-million-rand drug consignment that went missing in police custody in KwaZulu-Natal.
 Police have confirmed that the same AK-47 gun used in the killing of DJ Sumbody was used to kill DJ Vintos who was gunned down in March 2022 outside a nightclub in Orlando East, Soweto.
-The gun was also linked to the killing in March 2023 of a man identified as Don Tindleni on the N1 near the N17 offramp.Dj Sumbody survived the assassination before on 2021.
+The gun was also linked to the killing in March 2023 of a man identified as Don Tindleni on the N1 near the N17 offramp.
+Dj Sumbody survived an earlier assassination attempt in 2021.